polarhive/UE23CS/src/UE23CS242B/U1_Process_Management.md

 > Dual-mode operation allows OS to protect itself and other system components

-- User mode and kernel mode
+- **User mode** and **kernel** mode (supervisor mode) of operation.
 - Mode bit provided by hardware
 - Provides ability to distinguish when system is running user code or kernel code
 - Some instructions designated as privileged, only executable in kernel mode
 - System call changes mode to kernel, return from call resets it to user

-Increasingly CPUs support multi-mode operations
+Increasingly CPUs support multi-mode operations:

 > i.e. virtual machine manager (VMM) mode for guest VMs

+It's responsible for managing and running multiple VMs on a physical machine, it is also called as a hypervisor.

 ## Transition from user to kernel mode

+User mode is the non-privileged mode in which user applications can run, it prevents direct access to hardware.
+The transition between user/kernel mode is done via a syscall.

 When a trap or interrupt occurs, hardware switches from user mode to kernel mode (changes the state of the mode bit to 0).
 When the request is fulfilled, the system always switches to user mode (by setting the mode bit to 1) before passing control to a user program.